Determination of Magnetic Symmetries by Convergent Beam Electron Diffraction: Computational examples

 Whether a particular symmetry is present in the computed CBED patterns was then checked by computing the difference $\Delta I=I-I_0$ between the CBED pattern obtained by applying the corresponding symmetry transformation and the original one.
 These difference patterns are displayed in Fig.\ \ref{fig:LMAO SF} using a red-blue color scale.
 Additionally we also provide the Euclidean $L_2$ norm of $\Delta I$ normalized by Euclidean norm of $I_0$.
-Inspecting the non-magnetic results in the first and second row of Fig.\ \ref{fig:LMAO SF}, we see that the structural CBED symmetries contain $x$-mirror reflection and $z$ reversal, denoted by $m1_R$, which is predicted by Table \ref{table:Tetragonal2} for the point group $4mm$.
+Inspecting the nonmagnetic results in the first and second row of Fig.\ \ref{fig:LMAO SF}, we see that the structural CBED symmetries contain $x$-mirror reflection and $z$ reversal, denoted by $m1_R$, which is predicted by Table \ref{table:Tetragonal2} for the point group $4mm$.
 Other symmetry operations possible in tetragonal systems, such as a twofold rotation, produce a difference in the percent range and can hence be ruled out.

 Turning to the magnetic simulations (third to sixth rows), we observe $m'1'_R$ magnetic CBED symmetry, which again agrees with our predictions, see Table \ref{table:Tetragonal2}.
 The violation of both $m$ and $1_R$ symmetries, present in the structural simulation, is only slightly weaker compared to structurally absent symmetries of the third and fourth column.
 The magnitude of symmetry preservation or violation due to magnetic scattering effects therefore should be accessible in the experiment.
-Note, however, that signal-to-noise ratios (SNR) and hence CBED acquisition times must be chosen to overcome the large noise background of structural Bragg disks, as discussed in Sec.~\ref{sec:experiment}.
-A partial remedy to the SNR issue is naturally provided by antiferromagnetic materials that possess a magnetic unit cell that is larger (typically by a factor of 2) than the structural one.
-This class of antiferromagnets exhibit purely magnetic Bragg reflections without a structural contribution and thus a significantly larger SNR in these discs.
+Note, however, that signal-to-noise ratios (SNR) and hence CBED acquisition times must be chosen to large enough to overcome the noise background of structural Bragg disks, as discussed in Sec.~\ref{sec:experiment}.
+A possible reduction of the SNR issue is naturally provided by antiferromagnetic materials that possess a magnetic unit cell that is larger (typically by a factor of 2) than the structural one.
+This class of antiferromagnets exhibit purely magnetic Bragg reflections without a structural contribution and thus a significantly reduced background in these discs.
 In the next subsection, we will discuss a prominent member of this family, antiferromagnetic NiO.